|

 if you do your planning and schedule months in advance, you are more

 likely to get the dates you want).
+Review the

 - If your Troop does not have an NRA